devang1993/Glass/README.md

-# Glass
-Code to detect defects on glass panels
+Code to convert 24 or 32 bit images to other bit formats